opencybersecurityalliance/stix-shifter/docs/CONTRIBUTING.md

 pytest stix_shifter_modules/<module-name>/tests/ -vv
 ```

-For more development commands and guidance, see [CLAUDE.md](../CLAUDE.md).

 ## <a id="feedback">Feedback</a>

 Questions or comments about the OCA's activities may be composed as GitHub issues or comments or may be directed to the project's general email list at oca@lists.oasis-open-projects.org.
 General questions about OASIS Open Projects may be directed to OASIS staff at op-admin@lists.oasis-open-projects.org